causejs/causejs/README.md

 # Cause JS
-The easier JavaScript framework for regular websites.
+The JavaScript framework that looks like CSS.

 Imagine that CSS was extended to have more event-driven functionality than the :hover event.